jbaudru/EsoPy-Framework/readme.md

 self.special_characters = ["?", "!", ">", "<", "@", "&", "|", "^", "~", "%", "$", "#", "_", "`", ":", ";", ",", ".", "[", "]", "{", "}", "\\", '"', "'"]
 ```

-## Files
-- `run.py`: This is the entry point of the project.
-It reads a *.eso* file line by line, passes each line to the lexer and interpreter, and prints the interpreter's symbol table after each line.
-- `lexer.py`: This file contains the Lexer class which is responsible for breaking the input code into tokens.
-It also contains the Token class which represents a token.
-- `interpreter.py`: This file contains the Interpreter class which is responsible for parsing and interpreting the tokens produced by the lexer.

 ## Features
 The basic language proposed in this framework appears to be Turing complete.
 A Turing complete language is one that can simulate a Turing machine, meaning it can solve any problem that a Turing machine can, given enough time and memory.